NCATS-Tangerine/ros/README.md

 The Ros engine executes query graphs to compose knowledge networks.

-While the language provides common constructs supporting variables, modularity, extensibility, templates, a type system, and dependency management, it is targeted at the distinctive challenges of creating **highly detailed knowledge graphs enabling reasoning and inference**.
+While the language provides common constructs supporting variables, modularity, extensibility, templates, and a type system, it is targeted at the distinctive challenges of creating **highly detailed knowledge graphs enabling reasoning and inference**.

 The engine conducts interactions with modules, some of which will be web APIs, able to receive: